 Dr. William Kelly first Black Canadian graduate University of Toronto's Dental School.
 Dental Surgeon Dr. Kelly was a World War I military hero.
 Emancipation Day Celebration at Sandwich First Baptist Church-National Historic Site Windsor, Ontario.

-Joseph Thompson Auto Clay Designer Underground Railroad descendant Joseph Thompson auto clay designer born in Essex County Ontario designed Lincoln, Cadillac, German Opel and Studebaker cars.
+Underground Railroad descendant Joseph Thompson auto clay designer was the preeminent auto clay designer of his time.
+He was born in Essex County Ontario designed Lincoln, Cadillac, German Opel and Studebaker cars.
 Joseph also worked on several special projects with his friend Walt Disney while teaching and mentoring students at the prestigious Art Center College of Design in Pasadena, California.